-- 6.c ONC should coordinate with the relevant agencies the threshold of proof by which an app may be disabled in order to avoid considerations of Information Blocking. - 6.d ONC should update the HIT certification requirements to ensure that API providers enable patients to share data with certain (coarse-grained, for now) limits, rather than "all or nothing."
-Under the updated requirements, patients should be able to view a provider-generated list of apps that currently have access to their records; revoke access at any time; and to make sharing decisions that restrict the scope of access. - 6.e ONC should require that CHIT enable patients to share data with apps at the category level. - While we believe in the value of fine-grained permissions, we also recognize that implementing many narrowly-scoped access control policies would require a costly and difficult re-design of existing systems.
-Therefore in the near-term we propose a pragmatic approach that ties back to the capabilities described in the 2015 CEHRT Certification Criteria: since CEHRT must already enable access through separate API calls at the data category level (e.g., medications, vital signs, or lab results), ONC should ensure that patients can approve access at this same level. - ONC should update its "data category request" requirements to clarify that the first six elements of the MU Common Clinical Data Set (patient name, sex, date of birth, race, ethnicity, and preferred language) can be grouped into a single "demographics" category and exposed all together, rather than requiring six separate API calls for these data elements.
+6.e ONC should require that CHIT enable patients to share data with apps at the category level.

+- While we believe in the value of fine-grained permissions, we also recognize that implementing many narrowly-scoped access control policies would require a costly and difficult re-design of existing systems.
+Therefore in the near-term we propose a pragmatic approach that ties back to the capabilities described in the 2015 CEHRT Certification Criteria: since CEHRT must already enable access through separate API calls at the data category level (e.g., medications, vital signs, or lab results), ONC should ensure that patients can approve access at this same level. - ONC should update its "data category request" requirements to clarify that the first six elements of the MU Common Clinical Data Set (patient name, sex, date of birth, race, ethnicity, preferred language)13 can be grouped into a single "demographics" category and exposed all together, rather than requiring six separate API calls for these data elements.